6 Best FREE Antivirus Software for PC, Mac & Phone (2021)

 - TotalAV — Fast scans easily detect known malware threats, but no extra features.

-- Bitdefender — Includes advanced malware defense, but missing customer support.
+- Bitdefender — Includes advanced malware defense and comprehensive desktop apps, but missing customer support.

-- Sophos — Clean interface with no invasive advertisements, but lacking ransomware protection and malware removal tools.
+- Sophos — Excellent Mac and iOS protection with clean interface and no invasive advertisements, but lacks ransomware protection and malware removal tools.

 - Kaspersky — Offers ransomware protection, but limited privacy-protection tools.

 Update October 2021 Norton 360 no longer has a free version but it’s the most comprehensive antivirus plan for all devices.
 Plus you can try Norton risk-free for 60 days with the money-back guarantee.

 6 Best Free Antivirus Software for Windows, Android, Mac & iOS (Updated October 2021)

 - Powerful virus scans detect all kinds of malware